Herb's Stuff

 Herb's Multibus & STDbus & VMEbus Stuff

 Intel's Multibus and Motorola VME bus are closely related to S-100, by history and design.
 STDbusis another older bus design.
 We offer some docs and cards for all these bus architectures.
 Check out our non-S100 cards Web page for specific links to Web pages for each bus.
-Of course, Nubus and PCI are part of our Apple Macintosh listings.
+In 2008-09 I restored an Intel System 320, a 386 and Multibus based system running Xenix.

 [SGI Indy]

 Follow this link to my SGI and Sun equipment.
-I've accumulated a variety of SGI's from Indy to 320's.
+I had accumulated for sale, a variety of SGI's from Indy to 320's.
 I have a few older Sun systems.
+Since 2012, there's not much left of these items for sale.

 [power supply]